gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial3/stretching-a-polymer.rst

     comm-grps = PEG

 Most of these commands have already been seen.
-In addition to the conventional *md* leap-frog algorithm integrator, long-range Coulomb and short-range van der Waals interactions, the LINCS constraint algorithm is used to maintain the hydrogen bonds as rigid.
-An initial temperature of :math:`300~K` is given to the system by the ``gen-`` commands, and the PEG is maintained in the center of the box by the ``comm-mode`` and ``comm-grps`` commands.
+In addition to the conventional ``md`` leap-frog algorithm integrator, with long-range Coulomb and short-range van der Waals interactions, the LINCS constraint algorithm is used to keep the hydrogen bonds rigid.
+Temperature coupling at :math:`300~K` is imposed on both the PEG and water groups using velocity rescaling with a stochastic term (``tcoupl = v-rescale``).
+Initial velocities at :math:`300~K` are generated by the ``gen-`` commands, with a specified random seed.
+The ``comm-mode`` and ``comm-grps`` commands ensure that the PEG molecule remains centered in the box by removing its center-of-mass motion separately from the solvent.

 Launch the *NVT* simulation using: